peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 # or simply:
 pdm test-l4-interactive
 ```
-**Expected outcome:** Complete `new -> audit -> break -> fix` lifecycle with 4 corruption scenarios and automated repair.
+**Expected outcome:** Complete `new -> audit -> break -> fix` workflow with 4 corruption scenarios and automated repair.
 All experiments restore to valid state.

 **Study Compilation (Layer 5):**
 ```bash